christianalfoni/reactx/docs/06_data_fetching.md

 };
 ```

 When calling `createCachedTodo` it will first check if the data reference is in the `WeakMap`, if so, it returns the existing state.
 If not, it creates the state as normal and caches it.
-Using a `WeakMap` is great because we do not have to clean up the cache.
+Using a `WeakMap` is perfect because we do not have to clean up the cache.
 When the data reference is no longer available, the state removes itself.